Plant-Coach/.github/profile/README.md

 ### What is Plant Coach?
-- These services:
+- An application comprised of these services:
   - [Backend Repo (New code added weekly!)](https://github.com/Plant-Coach/plant_coach_be)
   - [Frontend Repo (New code added weekly!)](https://github.com/Plant-Coach/plant_coach_fe)
   - [Weather Microservice Repo](https://github.com/Plant-Coach/plant_coach_weather_api)
 - Plant Coach allows a user to plan and organize a vegetable garden through a series of tools based on 3rd-party weather APIs, custom planting logic, plant schedules, and periodic reminders.
 - This project has been planned using Kanban-style tickets within GitHub Projects.
+- These repos are constantly being updated.
+Rather than a finished project (so far), Plant Coach is a repo of ways I've sought to improve my abilities as a Ruby Developer.

 ### This App has been developed with the following Rails features:
   - 130+ RSpec tests with +99% coverage.
+  - CI pipelines with Circle CI to maintain a Continuous Deployment process.
-  - Custom validations, validation helpers, ActiveModel::Dirty, conditional validations, and custom validation errors.
+  - Custom Rails validations, validation helpers, ActiveModel::Dirty, and conditional validations.
   - Custom Rake Tasks.
   - Customized use of RSpec's advanced features and output options.
   - Secure and industry-standard handling of user credentials including the use of JWT tokens and HTTPOnly cookies.